jqnfxa/Dungeon/lib/googletest/docs/gmock_for_dummies.md

 In contrast, Java and Python programmers have some fine mock frameworks (jMock, EasyMock, etc), which automate the creation of mocks.
 As a result, mocking is a proven effective technique and widely adopted practice in those communities.
-Having the right tool absolutely makes the difference.
+Having the RIGHT tool absolutely makes the difference.

 gMock was built to help C++ programmers.
 It was inspired by jMock and EasyMock, but designed with C++'s specifics in mind.
 It is your friend if any of the